Bira/octopus-carnival/_drafts/guns-of-wolfenstein-02.md

 weapon, this one's magazine is inserted from the side, which means the gun can still be fired from a prone position.

 There are two obtainable upgrades.
-The first is an extended magazine adds -1 to Bulk and weights 0.44kg loaded.
+The first is a 10-round extended magazine that adds -1 to Bulk and weights 0.44kg loaded.
 The other is a scope on a tacticool folding mount.
 It adds 0.5kg to weight and changes Acc to 5+2.
 It can be folded in or out of position with a Ready maneuver.

 ### Weapon Table